New & Used Buick LaCrosse: In Depth

 GET A FREE PRICE QUOTE

-The Buick LaCrosse is mid- to large-size sedan that has one foot in the mainstream and another in the luxury market.
-It's available in both front- and all-wheel drive with a V-6 or mild hybrid option, and it competes with cars like the Lexus ES, Acura TL and Volvo S60.See our 2014 Buick LaCrosse review for more information, including pricing with options.
+The Buick LaCrosse is a mid-to large-size four-door sedan that competes in both the mainstream and luxury markets.
+A V-6, hybrid, and front or all-wheel drive are optional.
+The LaCrosse competes with the Acura TL, Lexus ES, and the Volvo S60.See our 2014 Buick LaCrosse review for more information, including pricing with options.
+You can also read all about the 2013 Buick LaCrosse.

 One of the first vehicles to usher in the latest era of Buick style and size, the LaCrosse effectively replaced the old LeSabre sedan when it was new in 2005.
 That first version was quite different from today's car: it was much like a smaller version of the Lucerne, epitomizing the old American view of a floaty, conservatively styled luxury Buick.
 Powered by a 3.6-liter V-6, a 3.8-liter V-6 or a 5.3-liter V-8, the first-generation LaCrosse was neither sporty nor fuel efficient, though the V-8 model packed some solid highway muscle.
 In any of three trims--CX, CXL and CXS--the car was front-drive only and offered features that came up somewhat short of the competition.
 To help remedy that problem, the Super trim was added in 2008, featuring magnetic adjustable shock absorbers, larger brakes, a revised suspension, projector beam fog lights, wood grain interior trim and new leather seating surfaces.
 The 2009 model year was the last for the first-generation LaCrosse.